noriaku/FirefoxMonolite/README.md

 2. In the "Home" tab, look for "New Windows and Tabs" section.
 3. Inside "Homepage and new windows" set the path of startup-page folder with index.html.
 For example `file:///home/noriaku/Documents/startup-page/index.html` or a URL with your local webserver.

+By the way, for customize the startpage with your custom data (nickname, city, etc), you must edit the database placed at `startup-page/src/database/profile.json`.
+It allows you to change the following fields:

+- Username
+- Category name
+- Links of each category
+- City & Country

-> Obs.
+Obs.
 I really recommend you to hostself your startup-page using any local webserver, for example, docker looks atractive for me.
 If not, weather api won't work cuz CORS problems.
+On the other hand, you must change the API coordinates with your own info inside `index.js`, check: [open meteo documentation](https://open-meteo.com/en/docs), it's very easy & free.

 ## 🦅 Setting up Apache